meksor/iiasa-performance-engineering/notes/MEASUREMENTS.md

 Make sure your CPU is as idle as possible: close programs, log out other users, disable ssh server (actually dont do that if you are on a remote machine :D), etc...

 Run benchmarks multiple times and do statistics.
 Use a benchmarking framework/write your own.

-Consider your programming language.
+Consider your programming language and understand your profiler.

 Now that we have an enviroment for testing set up, we can start thinking about "Datastructures and Algorithms" and their [COMPLEXITY](COMPLEXITY.md).